aravindharinair/BASIC/README.md

 First off, read the [Software Requirements](https://github.com/aravindharinair/BASIC/blob/master/Software%20Requirements.md) and setup your system accordingly.

 Coming to the camp materials: They would be classified into folders arranged in chronological order and named as such.
-That is, "Week 1", "Week 2", etc would be the folder name.
+That is, "Week 1", "Week 2", etc.

-Within these folders, the problems for the class would be given in this type of file, so there is no need for you to download anything.
+Within these folders, the problems for the class would be given.
+There is no need for you to download anything as the problems can be viewed in the browser itself.
+For certain questions, there would be starter code given.
+You can use that to find the solution, but if you prefer working from scratch, you're more than welcome to.

 You will be given 1 week to complete the problems and then, the solutions would be posted in the same folder.